NonameUntitled/ITMO-Cpp-Course/README.md

-# itmo-cpp-course
+# ITMO cpp course
-Cpp course from ITMO University.
+Cpp course from ITMO University by Kucherenko Demid.

+Computer technologies.
+Group M3234.
 2 year.

+All assignments and tasks you may find in folders

+**~~In C++ we trust!~~**